Maxattax97/flotilla/README.md

 ### Suricata

-The entire swarm is defended by Suricata, an Intrusion Protection System (IPS) which runs on the host and intercepts malicious packets before they make contact with containers (or any other service on the host).
+The entire swarm is defended by Suricata, an Intrusion Prevention System (IPS) which runs on the host and intercepts malicious packets before they make contact with containers (or any other service on the host).
 Suricata automatically updates rules using a cron job which is performed daily.